EMDR Therapy for Emotional Neglect and CPTSD in Adults

 I understand what it’s like to be highly attuned to others while feeling disconnected from yourself.
 To carry responsibility that was never fully yours.
 To wonder why things feel harder than they “should.”

-Over time, I came to understand that these patterns were not flaws.
+Over time, I came to understand that these experiences were not personality flaws.

 They were adaptations.